GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Cocomayal** (*unique*)
 $14,000 , 5 lbs.
 Flail
 A haft and chain of silver match the skull which serves as this flail's head.
 The skull is addorned with spikes of hadrium, causing it be be treated as a morningstar for the defense type.
-If the attack roll of this weapon is a 2, 7, or 13, or if it would qualify for damaging a foe's armor, or the attack is a critical hit- *a necrotic attack is also influcted against the foe*.
-Additionally, if wound for the entirety of the previous round, and no action has been made with it other than winidng, you may cleave with it.
+If the attack roll of this weapon is a 2, 7, or 13, or if it would qualify for damaging a foe's armor, or the attack is a critical hit- *a necrotic attack is also inflicted against the foe*.
+Additionally, if wound for the entirety of the previous round, and no action has been made with it other than winding, you may cleave with it.
 If you do, *every creature successfully hit by the cleave is also subject to a necrotic or crushing attack (your choice)*.

 **Coolsong** (*unique*)
 $10,400, 3.5 lbs.
 Longsword
 The name of this sword came to its creator in a dream.
-Against creatures of undeath, the foe loses additiknal points of undeath 9n a successful git equal to the wielder's [Body] or [Rflx] bonus, whichever is greater.
-Afditionally, critical hits *may be treated as they were cold attacks*.
+Against creatures of undeath, the foe loses additional points of undeath on a successful hit equal to the wielder's [Body] or [Rflx] bonus, whichever is greater.
+Additionally, critical hits *may be treated as though they were cold attacks*.
 If the sword's name is known to the user, *their attack rolls with the weapon gain a +1 bonus*.

 **Curious Katana** (*unique*)